 We get it – not everyone is going to be as passionate about relining as we are.
-However we also know though, that many of you may want more info.
+However, we also know, that many of you may want more info.
 Below there is a collection of content, designed to educate you on the ins & outs of relining, whilst giving an outline of our industry and the technology in more detail.
 If that’s not enough, get in touch, we could talk about relining all day!

 This is essential as we need to be sure which section of pipe is damaged and therefore, requires relining.
-This is then followed closely by scouring the line clean with high pressure water, to clear and debris.
+Once the problem has been found, we scour the line clean with high-pressure water, to clear and debris.

 From here, we impregnate a felt tube with strong epoxy resin before deploying it within the existing, damaged pipe.
 We can deploy the new pipe in one of two ways, depending on the complexity of the job.